eirtscience/marksix/README.md

         - `Run on the host`

            The below command will run the betting and the http server in the background.
+Before running this command make you create a virtual environment and your python version is 3.5+.

+           To run the server make sure you are in the cloned folder.

           ```sh
           ~$ marksix run host
           ```
+          Now you run the above command go ahead and test it.

         - `Run with docker`

           ```sh